PowerShell/DscResource.Tests/README.md

   that it does not have a parameter named 'Version'.
 * Added unit test for helper function in TestHelper to increase code coverage.
 * Added Invoke-AppveyorTestScriptTask cmdlet functionality for CodeCoverage for Class based resources ([issue #173](https://github.com/PowerShell/DscResource.Tests/issues/173))
+* Add opt-in parameter RunInContainer for the helper function Invoke-AppveyorTestScriptTask which enables running unit tests in a Docker Windows container.
+The RunInContainer parameter can only be used when the parameter RunTestInOrder is also used.
+* Moved helper function Write-Info to the TestHelpers module so it could be reused by other modules.
+The string was changed to output 'UTC' before the time to clarify that it is UTC time, and optional parameter 'ForegroundColor' was added so that it is possible to change the color of the text that is written.
+* Added module DscResource.Container which contain logic to handle the container testing when unit tests are run in a Docker Windows container.

 ### 0.2.0.0